Before you go

 Bridges

-• Lying on your back, knees bent, feet hip-width apart.
-Push down with feet to engage gluteals and send pelvis up into a neutral spine position.
-Shoulders to knees should be aligned.
+• Lie on your back, knees bent, feet hip-width apart.
+Push down with the feet to engage the gluteals and send the pelvis up into a neutral spine position.
+The shoulders to knees should be aligned.

 • Focus – Gluteals, Quads, Core